FSofTlpz/GpxViewer/README.md

 But it is also possible to create new tracks or edit a copy of the readonly-tracks.

+The search for locations use https://nominatim.openstreetmap.org.

+It is possible setting/changing the exif-data for pictures for geo-coordinates.

+The program can read GPX-, Garmin-GDB-, Google-KMZ- and -KML-Files.

 Under the hood work the GMap.NET (27.5.2022) project for using different sources for the maps.
 It exist additional map-providers for offline garmin-maps, geotiffs and garmin-kmz-maps.
 You can also use DEM-data.

-The program can read GPX-, Garmin-GDB-, Google-KMZ- and -KML-Files.

-### necessary nuget-projects
+## necessary nuget-projects

 **BitMiracle.LibTiff.NET**
 .NET version of LibTiff library made by Bit Miracle

+**ExifLibNet**
+Exif metadata modification library.

 **GeoAPI.CoordinateSystems**
 GeoAPI.NET project provides a common framework based on OGC/ISO standards to improve interoperability among .NET GIS projects.